 The European Commission issues "yellow cards" or "red cards" to states that have not taken sufficient action to control IUU activity in their waters.
 These regulations have had particular success in the case of Thailand which, after being issued a "yellow card" by the Commission in April 2015, has since taken significant steps to amend its fishing legal framework in line with international law.
-As of 2019, the Commission lifted its "yellow card" from Thailand, acknowledging that the country successfully addressed IUU issues in its fishing.
+14 As of 2019, the Commission lifted its "yellow card" from Thailand, acknowledging that the country successfully addressed IUU issues in its fishing.

 In 2018 the US's National Ocean and Atmospheric Administration (NOAA) implemented the Seafood Import Monitoring Program (SIMP), which was designed to improve the traceability of seafood.
 It requires documentation from across the seafood supply chain, from point of catch to point of entry into the US market, and focuses on 13 species that the NOAA deemed most at risk of IUU fishing.
-While traceability standards have improved under SIMP, a number of NGOs including WWF, Greenpeace, NRDC, Oceana, and the Center for Biological Diversity have called on NOAA to expand SIMP to close key implementation gaps and to include all imported seafood species.
+While traceability standards have improved under SIMP, a number of NGOs including WWF, Greenpeace, NRDC, Oceana, and the Center for Biological Diversity have called on NOAA to expand SIMP to close key implementation gaps and to include all imported seafood species.15

 Japan has signed a statement separately with the EU, the US, and Russia to work together to fight IUU fishing and to encourage countries to promote management measures that strengthen control monitoring and enforcement mechanisms and to ratify the Port State Measures Agreement.
-Yet Japan still lags behind the EU and the US when it comes to traceability standards, with no government mandated traceability requirements for seafood products nor a law that specifically aims for human rights protection in seafood supply chains in place.
-The revised fishing laws do not include prevention of human rights violations, which should be included to improve the accuracy of traceability.
-Japan and the world's top seafood http://fishwise.org/wp-content/uploads/2018/03/2018.02.22\Trace-WP\February-2018-Update.pdf.
+16 Yet Japan still lags behind the EU and the US when it comes to traceability

+13 FishWise, "Advancing Traceability in the Seafood Industry", Feb.
+2018, http://fishwise.org/wp-content/uploads/2018/03/2018.02.22_Trace-WP_February-2018-Update.pdf.

-&lt;sup>12 Mackie, above, note 3.
+12 Mackie, above, note 3.